ingowald/optix7course/README.md

-by wrapping all or most of the techniques you have learned in this course in some much easier to use "convenience layer" API on top of OptiX, and in a much more coherent and cleaned-up form that any of this repo's (by necessity minimalisitc) samples.
+by wrapping all or most of the techniques you have learned in this course in some much easier to use "convenience layer" API on top of OptiX, and in a much more coherent and cleaned-up form that any of this repo's (by necessity minimalistic) samples.
 OWL does, in fact, now also contain a sample that reproduces exactly this course's final sample within the OWL framework; comparing how OWL can be used to realize this repo's sample in a much cleaner way is a good way to get started.

-Bottom line: *This* repo is great to learn the basics - but you *do* want to swtich to OWL at some point in time (and probably sooner rather than later).
+Bottom line: *This* repo is great to learn the basics - but you *do* want to switch to OWL at some point in time (and probably sooner rather than later).

 ### How up to date is this repo?